 9. You can visit the website to see posted photos of the geocachers who have previously located the cache to know what the cache looks like.
 Or not, to add more mystery to your search.
-You’ll have better idea about the types about caches and containers as you get experience.
+You’ll have a better idea about the types of caches and containers as you get experience.

 10. Locate the cache using the app on your smartphone or GPS.

 11. Log your find in the log paper as well as the app.

 12. If the cache you found is big enough to have treasures, get a treasure and replace it from your treasure supply.

 You will see there are 4 types of caches: Micro, small, medium, and large.
 Most caches we’ve come upon are micros, a tiny container with a log paper rolled in it.
 The app will tell you the size along with the ease of the location.

 We use geocaching in few different ways: